Israel steps up Gaza offensive, kills senior Hamas figures

 Israel says the buildings all housed Hamas operations centers, but they also included residential apartments and businesses.
 In all cases, Israel fired warning shots, allowing people to flee, and there were no reports of casualties.

-The fighting has unleashed violent clashes between Arabs and Jews in Israel, in scenes that have not been seen since 2000.
+The fighting has set off violent clashes between Arabs and Jews in Israel, in scenes unseen since 2000.
 Netanyahu warned that he was prepared to use an “iron fist if necessary” to calm the violence.

 But ugly clashes erupted across the country late Wednesday.
 Jewish and Arab mobs battled in the central city of Lod, the epicenter of the troubles, despite a state of emergency and nighttime curfew.
 In nearby Bat Yam, a mob of Jewish nationalists attacked an Arab motorist, dragged him from his car and beat him until he was motionless.